Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index: Introduction

 \section{Introduction}

-Passivity theory is a cornerstone concept in the stability analysis of dynamical systems \cite{Kottenstette_relationships_2014}.
-Benefiting from its modularity, passivity is highly valuable for distributed analysis of practical systems \cite{Yang_Distributed_2020}.
-With theoretical advancements, it has been extended for better descriptions of non-passive systems by incorporating output-feedback (OF) and input-feedforward (IF) structures \cite{Hassan_Nonlinear_1996}.
-Introducing passivity indices into the OF or IF paths enables quantification of the system's distance from passivity and the contribution to the closed-loop stability.
+Passivity theory is one of the cornerstones of stability analysis for dynamical systems \cite{Hill_Dissipativity_2022}.
+Owing to its modular structure, it is particularly valuable for analyzing large-scale interconnected systems, such as electrical power systems \cite{Schiffer_Conditions_2014, Peng_Compositional_2025}.
+With the development of output-feedback (OF) and input-feedforward (IF) passivization \cite{Hassan_Nonlinear_1996}, passivity theory has also become a framework for quantifying and reshaping non-passive systems.
+In this setting, passivity indices characterize both the distance to passivity and a subsystem's contribution to closed-loop stability.

-A core condition of passivity is the positive damping property, which usually implies positive contributions to the stability of physical systems, and a larger passivity index indicates stronger damping.
-For instance, the passivity index is positively correlated with the equivalent admittance in power electronic circuits, which indicates better oscillation suppression capabilities \cite{Chen_Unified_2025}.
-At the same time, it is desirable to broaden the passive bandwidth as wide as possible, even if the system cannot be passive for all frequencies.
-The situations of non-passivity throughout the whole frequency bands usually happen in practical power systems, such as the high-frequency bands of synchronous generators and power electronic devices \cite{Huang_Gain_2024}.
+A core condition of passivity is the positive damping property, which usually implies positive contributions to the stability of physical systems, and a larger positive passivity index indicates stronger damping.
+For instance, the passivity index is positively correlated with the equivalent admittance in power electronic circuits, which indicates better oscillation suppression capabilities \cite{Chen_Unified_2025, Feng_Unified_2025}.
+At the same time, it is desirable to broaden the passive bandwidth even if the system cannot be passive at all frequencies.
+Non-passivity situations across the entire frequency bands are common in practical power systems, such as the high-frequency bands of power inverters \cite{Huang_Gain_2024, Dey_PassivityBased_2023a}.
 Nevertheless, the pursuit of an expanded passive frequency bandwidth and an increased passivity index presents inherent contradictions.
-An excessively large passivity index results in narrower or the vanishing of passive bandwidths.
-Conversely, a small passivity index achieves a broader passive frequency band but does not adequately represent the system's actual damping capability.
+An excessively large passivity index results in very narrow, or even vanishing, passive bandwidths.